abhilashjp/lookupapp/docs/tax-identification-number/new-zealand.md

 ---
 id: new-zealand-tax-id-guide
 title: New Zealand TIN number guide
-keywords: [TIN, Find TIN, Tax ID, New Zealand]
+keywords: [TIN, Find IRD, Tax ID, New Zealand]
 sidebar_label: New Zealand
 description: Learn about TIN number in New Zealand.
 Use Lookuptax for hassle-free tax id validation in New Zealand and other 100+ countries tags :
   - New Zealand
   - TIN
+  - IRD
 ---

 ## IRD Number